-The Seventh Annual Autism Awareness: “Elements of Inspiration Art Show and Fun Day” was held on April 29, 2017 at the Okefenokee Heritage Center, and offered family friendly activities to all who came.
-Our weather was scorching, but it did not dampen the spirits of the people who attended or on the fun to be had!
-A special thanks to Donna McClain, Ware County’s Special Education Director, and to Sandee Dial, Ware County’s Special Education Program Manager for taking and sharing such wonderful photos which showcased all of the fun!
+The Ninth Annual Autism Awareness: “Celebrate Individuality Art Show and Fun Day” was held on April 27, 2019 at the Okefenokee Heritage Center, and offered family friendly activities to all who came.
+Our weather was absolutely perfect, and made the day extremely enjoyable to all who came!
+A special thanks to Donna McClain, Ware County’s Special Education Director for taking and sharing such wonderful photos which showcased all of the fun!

 Congratulations to the people below and to all the folks who worked “behind the scenes” to make this year’s festival become a roaring success!

-We had an outstanding attendance rating with a total of 461 people attending.
-These attendees were area Administrators, Special Education and General Education Teachers, School Psychologists and Counselors, Paraprofessionals, Agencies and a phenomenal number of Parents (162), along with a staggering number of Students (224)!
-We are continually amazed at the huge turnouts to this event.
-A big “Thank you” goes to everyone who braved the heat and came in droves to support our kids.
+We had an outstanding attendance rating with a total of 663 people attending.
+These attendees were area Administrators, Special Education and General Education Teachers, School Psychologists and Counselors, Paraprofessionals, Agencies and a phenomenal combined number of Parents and Students (598)!
+Every year we are continually amazed at the huge turnouts to this event and this year’s event was no exception!
+A big “Thank you” goes to everyone who came in droves to support our kids.
 We couldn’t do this without you!

 Attractions included a Bounce House, Big Slide, Knobby the Autism Train, a Sensory Sand Pit, Go Fish, Face Painting, just to name a few!
 Food and drink was provided at no charge from the generous donations from Brantley County, McDonald’s, Hardee’s, Coca Cola, Friendly Express and others.
 Thank you to all donors for your giving hearts!

-The Elements of Inspiration Art Show featured art from area students, colorfully displayed in the Okefenokee Heritage Center Warehouse.
+The Celebrate Individuality Art Show featured art from area students, colorfully displayed in the Okefenokee Heritage Center Warehouse.
 We have so many talented students who participated in this effort, so as you can imagine, judging was a real challenge.
 All of our entries deserve high praise for their accomplishments!
 We absolutely loved and admired all of the entries!